2024 BC Election: Langley ridings, candidates, and polling info

 Find upcoming all-candidates meetings and townhalls here.

 • Monday, Oct.
-7: Langley Seniors in Action hosts an all-candidates meeting for the Langley-Walnut Grove riding on Monday, Oct.
+7: Langley Seniors in Action hosted an all-candidates meeting for the Langley-Walnut Grove riding on Monday, Oct.
 7 from 2 to 4pm.
-The meeting will take place at West Langley Hall (9402 208 St.) Details online.
+READ A RECAP HERE.

 Election coverage